nbrasaemle/nbrasaemle.github.io/README.md

 # nbrasaemle.github.io
-This is my personal website for my portfolio
+This is my personal website for my Portfolio, and Resume.